 Conformity – When is a 2×4” not a 2×4”?
 When it’s modern lumber, of course!
 Reclaimed Wood is a different size!

-There are times that old lumber is better when doing a restoration, such as an old cabinet, wood floors, or an entire home.
+Old lumber is better when doing a restoration, such as an old cabinet, wood floors, or an entire home.
 Modern timber isn’t indeed 2×4” anymore, and specific cuts for particular grains were wasteful and not seen much now.
 When the project is finished with a clear coat, such as an antique floor, matching the grain and thickness can be challenging with new lumber.
 New redwood and oak pale in comparison to those first wood projects using mature trees.
 The color and definition that old trees have with hundreds of tight growth rings can’t be replaced.

 Are There Drawbacks When Using Reclaimed Wood?